When it comes to your business’s website? Not all traffic is created equal.

 - Example Company Auckland | Your Local Auckland Service Specialists

 META Descriptions allow you to quickly describe what it is you do, what you offer, and most importantly?
 Where you offer it.

 With the extra room here, be even more specific, listing a number of lucrative locations if possible!

-- Example Company NZ sells Example Products for NZ families.
-With free NZ-wide shipping including Auckland, Tauranga and Wellington.
+- Example Company NZ sells Example Products for New Zealand families.
+With free shipping to Auckland, Tauranga and Wellington.

-- Example Company Auckland is your Auckland Service Specialists, providing leading services to Auckland’s North Shore and surrounding areas for over 10 years.
+- Example Company Auckland Service Specialists, providing leading services to the North Shore and surrounding areas for over 10 years.

 Maximise your use of locations in your headings.
 By doing so, you’ll send a clearer message about where you’re located.

 - Auckland Example Services

 - Specialised Services For Tauranga & The Bay Of Plenty

 Clearly-written, SEO optimised URLs make it easier for users to determine if a page they see in search engine results is what they’re looking for, and whether they should click.